chasetb/chasetb-recipes/README.md

 autopkg
 =======

 My Receipes for AutoPKG.
-ONly ones I haven't found elsewhere are hosted here.
+Only ones I haven't found elsewhere are hosted here.